 As well as operating under a reactive capacity (for example, if there’s a fire, you dial 999 and the fire service will attend to put the fire out), most fire services also have a pro active branch to their work – which usually means you can get a free fire safety check and a free smoke detector from the fire service in your local area.

-This branch of work is designed to help prevent fires from happening in the first place, and are usually run by volunteers who offer their time in the local community to improve awareness about fire and the danger of fires, offer free advice on fire prevention and detection and offering safe and well visits.
+Offering free home fire checks and free smoke detectors is designed to help prevent fires from happening in the first place, and are sometimes run by volunteers who offer their time in the local community to improve awareness about fire and the danger of fires, offer free advice on fire prevention and detection as well as offering safe and well visits.

 These people are highly trained in fire safety and will also offer you additional advice on how to make your home as safe as possible.